-A coaching veteran at the highest levels, Melvin Watkins is in his seventh year as associate head coach with the Razorbacks in 2017-18.
-A 40-year coaching career for Watkins has seen him as a long-time assistant, associate head and head coach at Charlotte, Texas A&M and Missouri.
+A coaching veteran at the highest levels, Melvin Watkins completed his eighth year as associate head coach with the Razorbacks in 2018-19.
+A 42-year coaching career has seen him as a long-time assistant, associate head and head coach at Charlotte, Texas A&M and Missouri.

 One of the best recruiters and assistants in the nation, Watkins was named the Top Assistant Coach in both 2009 and 2010 by Rivals.com, as he helped Missouri advance to a pair of NCAA Tournaments, go a combined 54-18 and win the Big 12 Tournament Championship during those years.

 Prior to landing the head coaching job at Texas A&M, Watkins was the head coach at Charlotte for two seasons and led his team to a pair of 20-win campaigns and two NCAA Tournaments.
 After a 19-year stint with the 49ers as an assistant and associate head coach, Watkins was given the head coaching title for the 1997 season and led his squad to a 22-9 mark and second round appearance in the NCAA Tournament.
-The fantastic first year for Watkins earned him Conference USA Ray Meyer Coach of the Year honors, while his second year at the helm of the program saw him guide the 49ers to a record of 20-11, a Conference USA divisional championship and another second round NCAA Tournament run.
+The fantastic first year for Watkins earned him Conference USA Ray Meyer Coach of the Year honors, while his second year at the helm of the program saw him guide the 49ers to another second round NCAA Tournament run.

 Following his standout career on the hardwood as a collegiate, Watkins was drafted by the Buffalo Braves in the fourth round of the 1977 draft.
 His No. 32 at Charlotte was retired following his senior season along with teammate Cedric Maxwell’s No. 33.

 Watkins and his wife Burrell are the parents of two sons, Manuale and Marcus, and a daughter, Keia.
 Marcus played basketball for Missouri, Keia is a graduate of the Missouri Medical School and Manuale completed his four-year Razorback career in 2017 and graduated from the University of Arkansas.
-Watkins is also the grandfather to Nathan and Eli, Keia and her husband David’s two sons.
+Watkins is also the grandfather to Nathan, Eli and Miles, Keia and her husband David’s three sons.